opvious/sdk.py/docs/index.rst

 models

 .. note::
-  Opvious is currently in closed beta.
-You can preview the SDK's functionality on small problems without registering but you will need an API key to solve larger instances.
-You can sign-up to join `here
-  <https://www.opvious.io/signup>`_ or contact us at hello@opvious.io.
+  Opvious is currently in beta.
+You can preview the SDK's functionality on small datasets without registering but you will need an API key to solve larger instances.
+You can request to join `here <https://www.opvious.io/signup>`_ or by contacting us at hello@opvious.io.

 Highlights
 ----------

-+ **Declarative modeling API** which can be exported to LaTeX
++ **Declarative modeling API** exportable to LaTeX
 + **Remote solves** with real-time progress notifications, no local solver installation required
 + Seamless **data import/export** via native support for `pandas`